nyxb/contribute/README.md

 For complex projects that take long time to build, we might move the building and publishing process to CI.
 So it doesn't block your local workflow.

-They will be triggered by the `v` prefixed git tag added by `bumpp`.
+They will be triggered by the `v` prefixed git tag added by `bumping`.
 The action is usually defined under `.github/workflows/release.yml`

 > When maintaining your own fork, you might need to see `NPM_TOKEN` secret to your repository for it to publish the packages.